 - What is covered in this document?

-What are some considerations for a new Industrial Ventilation System (IVS)?
+- What are some considerations when installing a new industrial ventilation system?

-The installation, testing, and maintenance of IVS requires specialized and competent professionals involving industrial hygienists, contracting engineers and qualified personnel.
+The installation, testing, and maintenance of an industrial ventilation system must be done by specialized and competent professionals including industrial hygienists, ventilation engineers and other qualified personnel.
 All industrial ventilation systems should be designed to provide enough air at each hood to properly protect the worker from excessive contaminant exposure.
 If the system is not properly designed, installed and maintained, it may not be effective in eliminating airborne contaminants, which may result in adverse health effects, or safety and operations problems.
 An installation and start-up evaluation procedure must be written and made available to all plant personnel.
 Such procedures must be followed to ensure that, the system is properly balanced before the start-up.

-The following are some helpful tips to ensure proper functioning of an IVS:
+The following are some helpful tips to ensure proper functioning of an industrial ventilation system:

 - Review operating conditions and verify locations for test ports, dampers, balance valves and fittings.

-- Review the ventilation system design to ensure that all access doors are closed and that duct interferences have been checked and eliminated.
+- Review the ventilation system design to ensure all access doors are closed and duct interferences have been checked and eliminated.

-- Verify that all compressed air, water, or other auxiliary connections to the system and control device are in operation and functioning to specification.
+- Verify that all compressed air, water, or other auxiliary connections to the system and control device operate and function to specifications.